haribharadwaj/protocols/Records.md

 be covered under a single IRB.
 So each subject for any given project will be enrolled via one IRB.

-As of this writing, we have three approved IRB protocols:
+As of this writing, we have three approved IRB protocols (and one dormant one):

 - Protocol # 1609018209, which is the "main" protocol
 - Protocol # IRB-2020-876 for web-only studies (this is technically an approved exemption)
-- Protocol # 1904022076, which allows everything in the main protocol, but adds interventions (allowing earplug and noise-machine studies, currently).
+- Protocol # 1904022076, which allows everything in the main protocol, but allows interventions (allowing earplug and noise-machine studies, currently).
+- We have a dormant pediatric protocol from before than can be resurrected if needed (not currently approved).

-The intervention protocol requires special training, and the web-based protocol is such that all thre required records are kept either by Prolific.co or by snaplabonline.com, so we'll skip both here.
+The intervention protocol requires special training, and the web-based protocol is such that all the required records are kept either by Prolific.co or by snaplabonline.com, so we'll skip both here.
 So IRB in the sections below refers to our **"main" protocol.**